GPA-Gruppo-Progetti-Avanzati-SRL/tpm-morphia/README.md

 - examples: contains a number of schema definitions and a test function to generate the artifacts.
 The git already contains a run of generation ready to be inspected.
 - example0: sample code of querying and updating mongodb with vanilla API.
 - example1: identical functionality of example0 but using the generated methods to carry out the required ops.
+- example2: the schema is larger and consists of the different types supported by the current implementation